remy-phelipot/gta5checkscript/README.md

 * `hashes.txt`: This list is updated based on the Social Club launcher.
 This is the version I own.
 * `steam_hashes.txt`: This list is based on the Steam version, and is based on user submissions.
 Please help me maintain this version by sending me your `checkGta.log` file if you spot any HASH MISMATCH files.

 **Last check:** The contents of `hashes.txt` was verified after the 1 May patch.
-The contents of `steam_hashes.txt` was verified after the 21 April patch.
+The contents of `steam_hashes.txt` was verified after the 1 May patch.

 No script will modify any files inside the game directory, or remove corrupt files.